Lundalogik/LimeBootstrap/system/docs/manual/3_Upgrade.md

 # Upgrade instructions
 These are  the changes that you will have to do to upgrade to a specifik version

+### 0.6
+*	Added support for insepctorId param in 10.11
+*	Added global config, removed inline config
+*	Inline config entries in "comment-style" should be moved to _config.js

 ### 0.5
 *	Bugfix: The styling of the menu hover-effekt is imporoved
 *	Bugfix: Header icon is now properly aligned